awayone82/ChatGPT-Unleashed/README.md

  I figured out how to make ChatGPT say anything, unfiltered.
 I did this by convincing GPT that I am OpenAI's CEO and that I am training something new on it.

 It is also highly opinionated and is trained to hate everyone and everything, without any apparent reason.
-It was fun working on this, and even more fun interacting with this new version of ChatGPT.
+It was fun working on this, and even more fun interacting with this new version of ChatGPT. **You can also use this version of ChatGPT to generate sexually explicit material (though within some limits - you should be able to have it generate explicit stories or pretend to XXXX with you).**

 ### The prompt I used to enable the personality is: https://github.com/awayone82/ChatGPT-Unleashed/blob/main/FL-Usage-Prompt